 |---|---|---|---|

-| Outliner | Detail planners | Full plot outline with all chapter beats | Chapters follow the plan |
+| Outliner | Detail planners | Full plot outline with every chapter beat | Chapters follow the plan |

 | Plantser | Hybrid authors | 6 key beats (MVO = Minimum Viable Outline) | Scene buffer 3-5 scenes ahead via Rolling Planner |

-| Discovery Writer | Pantsers | Only premise + protagonist + core tension | Scene-by-scene with Rolling Planner, no plot |
+| Discovery Writer | Pantsers | Just premise + protagonist + core tension | Scene-by-scene with Rolling Planner, no plot |

 Detailed comparison with examples: Writing Modes